 - 2 cups coconut milk

 - 1 tsp dried basil

 - ½ tsp turmeric

 - ¼ tsp cayenne pepper

 - 1 lb meat of choice such as chicken, sausage, ground beef, or bacon

 - crumbled cooked bacon, cheese, chopped green onions for topping (optional)

 - Peel and chop the squash and sweet potatoes.

-- Using a blender, hand blender of food processor, blend half of the cooked squash/sweet potatoes with the broth, coconut milk and spices until smooth and return it to the pot.
+- Using a blender, hand blender of food processor, blend half of the cooked squash and sweet potatoes with the stock, coconut milk, and spices until smooth.

 - Add the other half of the cooked squash and sweet potatoes to the pot with the pureed half.